Light pollution is best described as artificial light that is allowed to illuminate or pollute areas not intended to be lit.

 A statutory defence of "best practicable means" will be available to:

-- Artificial light emitted from industrial, trade or business premises; and
+- artificial light emitted from industrial, trade or business premises

 The lighting of many of these facilities is also currently controlled by planning legislation leaving the focus of the new provision on domestic security lighting.

 Before going to the expense and effort of installing lights consider the following points: